smolijar/gitwiki-thesis/src/design/providers.md

 Repository provider module has control over every action of the repository: access, edit and publish.
 It can, on application level, deny access depending on its own logic.

+## Designed providers

+I have discussed the usage of local provider.
+To showcase the flexibility of the system as described in two design pillars in _\hyperref[design-foundations]{Design foundations}_, I decided to implement one more provider.
+There were several options available from Git hosting services, but for its popularity amongst OSS community I chose as leading example GitHub.

+This brings two main advantages for Gitwiki:

+* GitHub is still easily the most popular SCM service in comparison to GitLab or BitBucket; addressing GitHub's user base is far more efficient than other services'.
+* GitHub OAuth 2 can be used in the system as authentication method and public keys can be loaded into Gitolite.